 If you don’t have enough savings to meet any demand for payment, you will need to be prepared for some unpleasant consequences.

-One possibility is that the lender obtains an order for seizure of any personal property you own which can be sold off to pay the debt.
-Another is that the lender obtains a garnishee order allowing them to deduct the debt automatically from your monthly salary.
+Another possibility is that the lender obtains an order for seizure of any personal property you own which can be sold off to pay the debt.
+Another is that the lender obtains an enforcement order for attachment of a debt (previously known as a “garnishee order”) allowing them to deduct the debt automatically from your monthly salary.

 The most likely outcome is that the lender simply applies to make you bankrupt.
-The consequences of bankruptcy are extremely serious and include restrictions on your ability to leave Singapore without explicit permission from the Official Assignee, your ability to engage a lawyer to sue someone (including the borrower), your ability to hold a directorship of a company or eligibility for many kinds of employment.
+The consequences of bankruptcy are extremely serious and include restrictions on your ability to:

-Being made bankrupt may also automatically render you in breach of many other kinds of contracts that you may have with other entities (e.g. employment contracts and banking/credit facilities agreements) and can result in a cascade of other claims against you from those entities, or refusal of those entities to continue to deal with you.
+Being made bankrupt may also automatically render you in breach of many other kinds of contracts that you may have with other entities (e.g. employment contracts and banking/credit facilities agreements).
+This can result in a cascade of other claims against you from those entities, or the same entities refusing to continue to deal with you.